 Well, let’s find out what this chicken chow mein is all about.

 Fantastic Noodles Chicken Chow Mein Flavour – Australia

 Detail of the side panels (click to enlarge).
 Looks to be meat free but check for yourself.
-To prepare, add sachet contents and enough boiling water to cover the noodles.
-Let steep 3 minutes.
-Stir and enjoy!
+To prepare, add in sachet contents.
+Then, add enough boiling water to cover noodles.
+Finally, let steep 3 minutes.
+Then stir and enjoy!